jvansch1/ycharts-wiki/Onboarding.md

 2. If person is in New York, add to newyork@ycharts.com group
 3. If person is in Chicago, add to chicago@ycharts.com group
 4. If person is developer that will be involved in backend/systems at all, add to systems@ycharts.com and root@ycharts.com groups
-5. If person needs to deal with econ data, add to econ-systems@ycharts.com

 Set up an account at http://www.pivotaltracker.com